top of page

 I choose to be hope and embody faith as I unpack all my wounds by the grace of Jesus and not suppress them or dismiss them.

-I choose to be hope and embody faith as I celebrate my brilliance and creativity.
+I choose to be hope and embody faith as I celebrate my ancestral brilliance + creativity.
+A brilliance that creates stationery ARTvocacy rooted in nourishing soul care.

-I choose to be hope and embody faith as a therapeutic and prophetic voice as I lean into my ministry of reconciliation work, which takes on many forms:
+I choose to spread hope and faith like they're confetti.
+I will celebrate + use my therapeutic and prophetic voice, which takes on many forms:

 in my holy listening